Learn step by step the process of How to build an effective and relevant Target Audience on Facebook.

 This covers users who are traveling more than 125 miles from their home location and are in the chosen area as defined by the device and connection information collected by Facebook.

-Rental vehicle companies, travel firms that provide discount packages, or offers can use this option.
+Rental vehicle companies, and travel firms that provide discount packages, or offers can use this option.

 Although, we don’t recommend using location as your only option when targeting a location because it isn’t particularly precise.
 But this doesn’t mean you shouldn’t utilize it at all.